Trump government suspends visa lottery linked to Brown University suspect

 One of the National Guard soldiers, 20-year-old Sarah Beckstrom, ultimately died from her wounds.

-Trump responded to the incident by announcing he was halting all visa applications and asylum requests from Afghan nationals, despite outcry from human rights and veterans groups.
+Trump responded to the incident by announcing that he was halting all visa applications and asylum requests from Afghan nationals, despite outcry from human rights and veterans groups.

 The Republican leader also said he would pursue a “permanent pause” on entry for immigrants from “all third-world countries”.

-In the aftermath of the shooting, the Trump White House tightened entry for 19 countries it had identified in June as “high risk” and expanded the list of restrictions to include 20 more countries.
+In the aftermath of the shooting, Trump’s White House tightened entry for 19 countries it had identified in June as “high risk” and expanded the list of restrictions to include 20 more countries.

 Trump has also taken targeted actions to strip individuals of their immigration status following shootings.

 After the assassination of conservative commentator Charlie Kirk in September, the Trump administration announced it was yanking visas from six foreign nationals who posted disrespectful comments or memes online about the attack.
-They hailed from countries ranging from Argentina to Brazil, Germany to Paraguay.
+They hailed from countries ranging from Argentina to Brazil, and Germany to Paraguay.

 Free-speech advocates said the decision was a clear violation of the First Amendment of the US Constitution, which protects the freedom of expression.

-But the Trump administration has repeatedly threatened to boot foreign nationals that do not align with its policy priorities.
+But the Trump administration has repeatedly threatened to boot foreign nationals whose views do not align with its policy priorities.

 “Aliens who take advantage of America’s hospitality while celebrating the assassination of our citizens will be removed,” the US State Department wrote in response.